LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/1st Semester/Applying Data Analytics in Digital Business/Causation.md

 I.e. it is the relationship between an event (the cause) and a second event (the effect), where the second event is a result of the first

+***While probabilities encode our beliefs about a static world, causality tells us whether and how probabilities change when the world changes, be it by intervention or by act of imagination***

 Causation is used to explain outcomes and is typically used in [[Hypothesis Testing]].
 It is often determined through [[Experimentation]].

 The role of causation is **heavily dependent** on the perspective and the role of the question asked.